emqx/emqx-docs/README.md

 Both community and enterprise edition documents are managed in the same repo and same `release-Major.Minor` branch.

-Community and Enterprise may have different content so they may release at different pace.
+Opensource and Enterprise may have different content so they may release at different pace.

 ### Cut a new release for community edition